Oskru/BankAccountSystem/README.md

    - This class contains the main method and the user interface for the project.
    - It creates and stores instances of the `Account`, `SavingsAccount`, and `CheckingAccount` classes in an array.
    - It also provides methods for the user to perform basic transactions (e.g deposit, withdraw) and check exchange rates on the accounts.
+   - Allows to add new savings and checking accounts

 ## Requirements